holochain/docs-pages/src/concepts/4_public_data_on_the_DHT.md

 2. The header is part of an unbroken, unmodified, unbranched source chain.
 This is what prevents you from rewriting your own history.
 3. The entry's content conforms to the [validation rules](../7_validating_data) defined in the DNA.

-If any one of these checks fails, the validator publishes a **warrant** This special piece of data holds the invalid entry as proof of the author's corruption.
+If any one of these checks fails, the validator broadcasts a **warrant** to its neighbors.
+This special piece of data holds the invalid entry as proof of the author's corruption, along with the author's signature proving their complicity.
 Other agents can use this information as grounds for defensive action.
 This is what creates Holochain's immune system.

 Let's see how this works.
 We'll continue the previous story, but this time we're in a DHT where the word "burger" is forbidden.